opendp/tumult-docs/public/analytics/dev/_sources/topic-guides/privacy-promise.rst.txt

 you should be careful of what kind of pre-processing is done to the private data before loading it into a Session.
-For example, if you start from a table where each individual appears in a single record, but this property stops being true before the data is loaded into a Session, then using ``AddOneRow`` as a protected change might not reflect the privacy guarantee that you want to achieve.
+For example, if you start from a table where each individual appears in a single row, but this property stops being true before the data is loaded into a Session, then using ``AddOneRow`` as a protected change might not reflect the privacy guarantee that you want to achieve.

 Subtlety 1: covered inputs & outputs